valsoray17/notes/practical-vim.md

     - '%' denotes the whole buffer range.
     - '.' means current line; '0' - virtual line above first line of the file
     - If you select a range with visual selection and press ':' after that, the ex command will automatically include :'<,'> which denotes the visual selection.
-    - Vim also accepts a patter as the address: :/patter-start/,/pattern-end/
+    - Vim also accepts a pattern as the address: :/patter-start/,/pattern-end/
     - We can modify the address using an offset of the form: {address}+n.
 If n is omitted, it default to 1

 ### Tip 29 Duplicate/Move with ':t' and ':m' commands